How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 These figures are broadly similar to last year’s figures.
 But there are a couple of key differences.

-Firstly, bloggers in the 100-299 post category are earning significantly less that last year ($547.70 vs $2,088.71 per month).
-This means that in 2025 it is even more important than before to write more blog posts if you want to succeed in blogging.
+Firstly, bloggers in the 100-299 post category are earning significantly more that last year ($1,987.52 vs 547.70 per month).

-Secondly, bloggers at the higher end are doing also earning much less than last year.
-Bloggers with 1000+ blog posts are earning an average of $7,981.67 per month, compared to $11,578.73 last year.
-Average income earned per blog post is also down.
+Similarly, bloggers at the higher end are doing also earning much more than last year.
+Bloggers with 500-999 posts are earning an average of $9,460.09 per month, compared to $6,315.79 last year.
+Bloggers with 1000+ blog posts are earning an average of $9,412.50 per month, compared to $7,981.67 last year.

 Key takeaways

-This data is great news!
-It shows that one of the best ways to increase pageviews and earnings is to write more blog posts.
 While the age of your blog is not something you can do very much about (other than being patient), the number of blog posts on your website is something you have direct control over.

 However, there is a big caveat… Just creating more blog posts will not guarantee more revenue.
 In order to increase your income, you must do good keyword research, write truly helpful, high-quality content, and you must ensure that all the content on your website is high quality.